neondatabase/website/content/docs/connect/connect-intro.md

 <a href="/docs/connect/connect-from-any-app" description="Learn how to connect to a Neon database from any application" icon="audio-jack">Connect from any app</a>

-<a href="/docs/connect/connect-postgres-gui" description="Learn how to connect to a Neon database from a GUI application or IDE" icon="audio-jack">Connect a GUI application</a>
+<a href="/docs/connect/connect-postgres-gui" description="Learn how to connect to a Neon database from a GUI application" icon="audio-jack">Connect a GUI application</a>

+<a href="/docs/connect/query-with-psql-editor" description="Connect with psql, the native command-line client for Postgres" icon="audio-jack">Connect with psql</a>

+<a href="/docs/connect/passwordless-connect" description="Connect without a password Neon's psql passwordless auth feature" icon="audio-jack">Passwordless auth</a>

 </DetailIconCards>

-## Connect from a command-line client

-Unlock connectivity with Postgres command-line clients.
+## Connection issues

+Troubleshoot and resolve common connection issues.

 <DetailIconCards>

-<a href="/docs/connect/query-with-psql-editor" description="Learn how to connect with psql, the native command-line client for Postgres" icon="audio-jack">Connect with psql</a>

-<a href="/docs/connect/passwordless-connect" description="Connect without a password Neon's psql passwordless auth feature" icon="audio-jack">Passwordless auth</a>
+<a href="/docs/connect/connection-errors" description="Learn how to resolve commonly-encountered connection errors" icon="audio-jack">Connection errors</a>

+<a href="/docs/connect/connection-latency" description="Learn about strategies for managing connection latencies and timeouts" icon="audio-jack">Connect latency and timeouts</a>

 </DetailIconCards>